HakimSkaik/WordleSolver/README.md

 ## Disclaimer
 * This is a starter algorithm which can be improved to enhance either performance or success rate.
-* This project was done with the help of [Ghaith Chrit](https://github.com/Ghaith-Chrit)'s supervision
+* This project was done with [Ghaith Chrit](https://github.com/Ghaith-Chrit)'s supervision

 ## License
 * Check the LICENSE file